Yaya-Cout/Nwagyu/src/reference/apps/creating-application.md

 from NumWorks website just as any normal external app.

 @tab Rust
-NumWorks is providing a C++ application template on the GitHub repo [numworks/epsilon-sample-app-rust](https://github.com/numworks/epsilon-sample-app-rust)
+NumWorks is providing a Rust application template on the GitHub repo [numworks/epsilon-sample-app-rust](https://github.com/numworks/epsilon-sample-app-rust)

 To use it, follow the instructions on the README.